rockintest/rocktest/docs/time.md

 Subtracts the amount of time, and puts the result in the variable

-`Warning`: The _time_ part is optional.
-If the format does not contain a time, it is considered 00:00:00.
-However, the _date_ part is mandatory.
-If you want to subtract from just a time (not a date), use the _time_ module (time.minus step).
+If you need to manipulate dates, use the date module.

 #### Template